ACHIEVEMENTS AS COUNCILOR AND PRIORITIES FOR ACTION

 - Advocated to expand the inclusionary zoning (affordable) housing Enacted 2021

-- Proposed a 6-month moratorium on large buildings downtown to stimulate better designs including set-backs from street, wide side-walks, space for stores.
+- Proposed a 6-month moratorium on large buildings downtown to enable better designs for setbacks from street, wide sidewalks, space for stores.

 - Secured installation of a new “smart” light at the North Amherst intersection.